Data Science Africa

-Data Science Africa (DSA)

 Data Science Africa (DSA) is a non-profit knowledge sharing professional group that aims at bringing together leading researchers and practitioners working on data science methods or applications relevant to Africa, and providing training on state of the art data science methods to students and others interested in developing practical skills.
 Since 2013, DSA has been organizing conference, workshops and summer schools on machine learning and data science across East Africa.
 Facilitators of Summer School and workshops are researchers and practitioners from the academia, private and public institutions across the world.